piskvorky/VectRast/README.md

 [Ask me](mailto:xrehurek@fi.muni.cz?subject=vectrast) and I'll add it here.
 Also be sure you're using the latest version of VectRast.

-**NOTE: I created this tool 9 years ago.
+**NOTE: I created this tool many years ago (2003).
 Elma the game is still around and kicking, but don't send me any emails about VectRast, please** :-)